three rows of nine collections of different colored petals representing a rainbow on wall in LGBTQIA+ therapy office in Concord, NC

 LGBTQIA+ Therapy in Concord, NC

-Online Therapy for LGBTQIA+ throughout North & South Carolina
+Online Therapy for LGBTQIA+ in North Carolina, South Carolina, & Virginia

 Growing up existing in a world that treats you as different, wrong, or broken leads to isolation, confusion, and pain.
 As a queer person with lived experience, I deeply understand this feeling.